 Where to stay in Canggu

 Luxury: One look at Como Uma Canggu, and you won’t want to stay elsewhere!
 This gorgeous property offers the most magnificent experience for guests looking to soak up the Canggu lifestyle.
-Its beachfront location provides jaw-dropping views; overall, this Bali accommodation ticks all the boxes.
+Its beachfront location provides jaw-dropping views.
+Overall, this Bali accommodation ticks all the boxes.
+Check availability here.

-Budget: Salty Shakas Bamboo Stay is one of the best places to stay in Bali on a budget.
+Budget: Salty Shakas Bamboo is one of the best places to stay in Bali on a budget.
 While the private huts are basic, they’re filled with character and offer a romantic experience at a great price.
 The hosts are super friendly, and the property even offers a pool.
 It is located further from the beach and closer inland to the rice fields.
+Check availability here.

 Ubud: The best area to stay in Bali for nature and culture

 Perfect for: Everyone – Families, backpackers, couples, digital nomads

 Cons: None.
 If you’re visiting for the first time, Ubud is one of the best places to stay in Bali!

 Lush jungles.
 Cascading waterfalls.
 Rice fields for as far as the eye can see.

 You will welcome a trip to Ubud after spending time along the coast.

 The town is located in the central highlands of Bali.
 It is a melting pot of rich history, cultural experiences, spiritual encounters, and natural attractions.